-- Medicare Advantage policyholders with Aetna, Anthem, Cigna, Humana, and UnitedHealthcare can get free or very low-cost memberships at participating fitness clubs through the Silver Sneakers or Silver & Fit programs.
+- Medicare Advantage policyholders with Amerigroup, Group Health, Health Alliance, Humana, Premera Blue Cross, Regence Blue Shield, and UnitedHealthcare can get free or very low-cost memberships at participating fitness clubs through the Silver Sneakers or Silver & Fit programs.

-- Aetna and Coventry have relationships with GlobalFit.com, which claims to offer the lowest rates for thousands of fitness centers.
+- Aetna and KPS have relationships with GlobalFit.com, which claims to offer the lowest rates for thousands of fitness centers.
 (If you find a lower rate on your own, GlobalFit promises to reimburse you the difference, plus five percent.)
-When we compared its rates with what our shoppers were quoted, we found that many GlobalFit rates were lower.
+When we compared its rates at participating clubs with what our shoppers were quoted, we found that most GlobalFit rates were lower.

-- Many UnitedHealthcare plans reimburse members up to $240 per year per person (both employee and spouse) for health club costs.
+- UnitedHealthcare has plans that reimburse members up to $240 per year per person (both employee and spouse) for health club costs.
 Members are reimbursed $20 each month that they work out at least 12 times.

 But it is harder to calculate the savings you might get through programs offered by some insurance plans.
-Kaiser Permanente and Cigna have relationships with ChooseHealthy.com.
-Like GlobalFit, these networks promise big savings at participating clubs.
+Cigna and Kaiser Permanente have relationships with ChooseHealthy.com, which like GlobalFit, promises big savings at participating clubs.
 Unfortunately, these discount programs don’t provide customers with detailed costs.
 A 10 percent discount sounds fine, but if you still have to call or visit clubs to gather fee information, you’ll still be subjected to the hard sell that is common at some clubs.
 Remember, many clubs show prospective customers inflated “regular” rates and then offer discounts to create the illusion of value.
 If you don’t have fee information in advance, you won’t know whether the discount your health insurance plan offers really is a discount.